adamglang/DisplayCDKPageData/README.md

 4. Using the "select extension directory" popup, navigate to the directory with the repo.
 Then navigate to the "app" directory within the repo and press "select".
 DO NOT select froom the root directory or the extension wont work.
 5. You should now have a working extension.

+### To install on firefox
+1. Clone this repo to your chosen directory:
+2. Open "about:debugging" in Firefox, click "Load Temporary Add-on" and select manifest.json in your extension's directory.

 ### Be Aware:
-1. This extension is meant to make the internal development process at CDK easier.
+This extension is meant to make the internal development process at CDK easier.
 It will not work on non CDK websites, nor will it work outside CDK network, so you will need to be logged into VPN if you are WFH.

 Please make any pull requests or bug reports at my personal repo where bugfix and PR testing will occur before pushing to CDK repo and store: https://github.com/adamglang/DisplayCDKPageData/